HugouShare/HugouShare/README.md

-Engineering student in Electronic, IT & Telecommunication.
-Space & Aeronautical enthusiast.
+# About me
+- Electronics, IT & Telecommunications engineer student
+- DIY, Science and Sport enthusiast
-Like to work on technical projects, practice sport and play Chess.
+- Like to work on technical projects in team or solo